IPS-Eye-White

 You foolish Galatians, who has bewitched you, before whose eyes Jesus Christ was publicly portrayed as crucified?
 (Galatians 3:1)

-And if everything is a matter of opinion and we have to shelve most of our differences and stay united, what in the world was the point of Paul's warning about the wolves in the church that would "draw away the disciples after them".
+If everything is a matter of opinion and we have to shelve most of our differences and stay united, what in the world was the point of Paul's warning about "savage wolves" whom he predicted would arise from among the flock after his departure and "draw away the disciples after them"?
 Why was he urging the leaders to stay alert and watch out for these deceivers?
+Could it possibly be because he was warning the leaders that they needed to gear up for the knock-down-drag-out battles they would have with the powers of darkness?

 The fact of the matter is that God never intended us to be unified with everyone.
 Unity is an agreement of sorts - a oneness of mind and purpose.
 As Amos once wrote "Can two walk together, except they be agreed?"
 Quite simply we cannot be agreed with everyone.